What causes pectus excavatum?

 Noonan syndrome is a direct cause of pectus deformities.

 5. Loeys-Dietz syndrome

-Just like the Marfan syndrome, Loeys-Dietz syndrome affects the connective tissue in various parts of the body.
+Similarly to the Marfan syndrome, Loeys-Dietz syndrome affects the connective tissue in many parts of the body.

-The connective tissue gives strength and elasticity in the bones, ligaments, blood vessels, and muscles.
+The connective tissue gives strength and flexibility in the bones, ligaments, blood vessels, and muscles.

 Depending on the severity, the Loeys-Dietz syndrome is categorized into five types, starting from Type I to V.

 Patients with Loeyz-Dietz syndrome have detectable musculoskeletal problems.
 They either have an inverted chest (pectus excavatum) or a chest that sticks out (pectus carinatum).